Richard Whiteley

-John Richard Whiteley (28 December 1943 – 26 June 2005) was an English presenter and journalist, best known for his twenty-three years as host of the game show Countdown.
+John Richard Whiteley (28 December 1943 – 26 June 2005) was an English presenter and journalist, best known for his 23 years as host of the game show Countdown.
 Countdown was the launch programme for Channel 4 at 4:45 pm on 2 November 1982, and Whiteley was the first person to be seen on the channel (not counting a programme montage).
 Whiteley enjoyed projecting the image of an absent-minded eccentric.
 His trademarks were his jolly, avuncular manner, his fondness for puns, and his bold, sometimes garish wardrobe.

-Thanks to over twenty years' worth of daily instalments of Countdown as well as his work on the Yorkshire magazine programme Calendar and various other television projects, at the time of his death Whiteley was believed to have clocked more hours on British television screens—and more than 10,000 appearances—than anyone else alive, apart from Carole Hersee, the young girl who appeared on the BBC's Test Card F.
+Thanks to over 20 years' worth of daily instalments of Countdown as well as his work on the Yorkshire magazine programme Calendar and various other television projects, at the time of his death Whiteley was believed to have clocked more hours on British television screens—and more than 10,000 appearances—than anyone else alive, apart from Carole Hersee, who appeared as a young girl on the BBC's Test Card F.

 Early life

-Whiteley was born on 28 December 1943 in Bradford, West Riding of Yorkshire, the first child of Thomas (1912–1992) and Margaret (née Bentley) Whiteley (1918–2001); he had a younger sister, Helen, who died in March 1998 aged 49 of cancer.
+Richard Whiteley was born on 28 December 1943 in Bradford, West Riding of Yorkshire, the first child of Thomas (1912–1992) and Margaret (née Bentley) Whiteley (1918–2001); he had a younger sister, Helen, who died in March 1998 aged 49 of cancer.
 Whiteley spent his childhood in Baildon: his family owned a long-established textile mill, Thomas Whiteley and Co of Eccleshill, which went out of business in the 1960s.
 At 13, he won a scholarship to Giggleswick School, Yorkshire, where his English teacher was Russell Harty.
 He later became a governor of the school.
 From 1962, he read English at Christ's College, Cambridge.